This is both an art and craft project which anyone can do. I enjoy creating miniatures. I've constructed my dream home, now it's your turn.

 Model making is building miniature replicas of buildings, plant life, animals, scenery, and other objects.
 Architects build models of buildings and houses to help clients visualize a proposed product.

 Why not begin a model of your dream home according to your plans to help you see what you have envisioned?
 Nowadays, computer programs can do this for you.
 However, the physical model helps you to look at “the walkthrough” more realistic.

 Model Building Materials and Tools

-Locate craft paper which has designs of roofing, assorted bricks and stones, wood strips, and other textures to use on, around or about the structure.
+- Texture: Locate craft paper that has designs of roofing, assorted bricks and stones, wood strips, and other textures to use on, around, or about the structure.

-A pair of scissors, a craft knife, a scalpel or a sharp blade, a metal ruler, paste or glue, cutting mat, and pencil and paint will be the minimum tools required.
+- Tools: A pair of scissors, a craft knife, a scalpel or a sharp blade, a metal ruler, paste or glue, a cutting mat, and pencil and paint will be the minimum tools required.
 If you wish, invest in an architectural scale to help calculate model scale and dimensions.

 Model Building Tips and Guide